otacke/h5p-todo/README.md

 - Allow to set some slack. e.g +/- 10 % of characters or words
 - Allow to customize feedback messages if a paragraph subceeds/exceeds
 - Save content state for revision, cmp.
 Cornell Notes

+### Circuit Simulator content type
+Why not have a (simple) wrapper for https://github.com/kazuhikoarase/simcirjs?